 Studies are measured in credit points.
 One academic year of full-time study is equivalent to 60 credits points.
 The amount of work includes all the work required of a student, such as lectures, seminars, independent study, projects, preparation for exams, etc. To earn one credit point, a student has to work for an average of 27 hours.

 In Seinäjoki University of Applied Sciences like in other Finnish Universities of Applied Sciences, the Finnish grading scale is used:

-The Diploma Supplement is a document that provides a standardised description of the nature, level, context, content and status of the studies completed at the polytechnic.
-The Diploma Supplement, which is based on a European template and issued in English, is attached to the polytechnic degree certificate.
-It also contains an overview of the educational system in Finland .
+The Diploma Supplement is a document that provides a standardized description of the nature, level, context, content and status of the studies completed.
+The Diploma Supplement, which is based on a European template and issued in English, is attached to the Degree Certificate.
+It also contains an overview of the educational system in Finland.
 The purpose of the Diploma Supplement is to enhance transparency and to facilitate academic and professional recognition of qualifications.
-All students who complete a degree at Seinäjoki University of Applied Sciences obtain a Diploma Supplement- free of charge- on their graduation.
-As an attachment on the right side of this page you can see an example of a Diploma Supplement.
+All students who complete a degree at Seinäjoki University of Applied Sciences obtain a Diploma Supplement, which includes Transcript of Records – in the English language and free of charge – automatically on their graduation.